nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Step 1: Adding a student
 {:.no_toc}
-First, imagine a new student, John Yeo ,has just approached you for your tutoring services, and you wish to record down his students details in TutorAid so that you can keep track of his details and refer to them when needed.
+First, imagine a new student, John Yeo, has just approached you for your tutoring services, and you wish to record down his students details in TutorAid so that you can keep track of his details and refer to them when needed.
 Furthermore, John Yeo has also given you the following details:
 * John's phone number: 98765432
 * John's parent's name: Mary Yeo